iftikharalinaeem/tawwer_forum/plugins/WalkThrough/README.md

 #WalkThrough Plugin

 ##How to display a tour
-In order to display a tour to a user, you need to get the instance of the WalkThroughPlugin.<br/>
+In order to display a tour to a user, you need to get the instance of the WalkThroughPlugin.
 Once the plugin is acquired and the UserID is known, you can push a new tour to the plugin.

 	$tour = [